Introductions

 Introductions (known as inter-type declarations in AspectJ) enable an aspect to declare that advised objects implement a given interface, and to provide an implementation of that interface on behalf of those objects.

 You can make an introduction by using the @DeclareParents annotation.
 This annotation is used to declare that matching types have a new parent (hence the name).
-For example, given an interface named UsageTracked and an implementation of that interface named DefaultUsageTracked, the following aspect declares that all implementors of service interfaces also implement the UsageTracked interface (e.g. for statistics via JMX):
+For example, given an interface named UsageTracked and an implementation of that interface named DefaultUsageTracked, the following aspect declares that all implementors of service interfaces also implement the UsageTracked interface (for example, for statistics via JMX):

 • Java